 A few years prior, I tried cutting back on my Zyrtec.
 It had been quite a while since I started taking them and I still hadn’t seen an allergist so I didn’t know what I was allergic to yet.
 I ran out of pills and just didn’t get more so I decided to wait and see what happened.
 I didn’t like the idea of being on medication non-stop and I really had no idea what had caused my allergies to suddenly flare up so unexpectedly when I was 19.
 For all I knew, it could have been a complete fluke and perhaps I was no longer in need of the pills.

 After a few days off the pills, I started to get itchy all over.
-One of the older men I worked with at the time, a man who had experienced more than his fair share of health problems, told me I really needed to see an allergist and get back on my pills.
+One of the people I worked with at the time, a man who had experienced more than his fair share of health problems, told me I really needed to see an allergist and get back on my pills.
 He worried that the itching may be a sign that the allergies were worsening.

 Since I didn’t know what I was allergic to, he was concerned that I could potentially put myself into a situation where an anaphylactic reaction could occur.
 It was enough to scare me into taking them again.
 Immediately, the itching subsided and then disappeared.
 I took this as a sign that he was correct.
 I needed to be on those pills!